Georg Ulrich Handke: Nazi years

-In January 1933 the (Nazi Party) took power and lost little time in establishing one-party government.
-Opposition parties were not actually outlawed till two months later at the end of March, but by that time measures had already been enacted which rendered illegal a final meeting of the German Communist Party Central Committee that took place in Berlins's "Goat's Neck Sports Tavern" ("Sporthaus Ziegenhals") on 7 February 1933, and at which Handke was one of the 37 participants.
+In January 1933 the Nazi Party took power and lost little time in establishing one-party government.
+Opposition parties were not actually outlawed till two months later at the end of March, but by that time measures had already been enacted which rendered illegal a final meeting of the KPD Central Committee that took place in Berlins's Sporthaus Ziegenhals on 7 February 1933, and at which Handke was one of the 37 participants.
 Despite the party having been outlawed Handke continued to work for it during 1933/34.

 Less than a month after the Ziegelhaus meeting the Party leader, Ernst Thälmann, was arrested: he would later be shot after 11 years in solitary confinement.
-Two prominent figures from Germany's subsequent post-war history now managed to escape to Paris.
-Before the Nazi years were over both Wilhelm Pieck and Walter Ulbricht would move on again, to Moscow, where they spent the war years, planning for a brighter future.
-Handke remained in Germany, however, and was arrested in Berlin on 21 September 1934, for taking part the previous evening in an illegal meeting in the Breitenbach Square (with Nikolaus Thielen and two other members of the outlawed Communist Party).
-On 2 July 1935 he appeared before the Berlin Special "People's" Court, faced with the usual (under these circumstances) charge of "Conspiring to commit High Treason" ("Vorbereitung zum Hochverrat").
-The court sentenced him to fifteen years imprisonment: seven were to be spent in solitary confinement.
+Two other senior party figures escaped to Paris and thereafter Moscow, where they would remain until after the Second World War.
+In contrast, Handke remained in Germany and was arrested in Berlin on 21 September 1934, for taking part the previous evening in an illegal meeting in the Breitenbach Square (with Nikolaus Thielen and two other members of the outlawed Communist Party).
+On 2 July 1935, he appeared before the Berlin People's Court, charged with conspiracy to commit high treason.
+The court convicted Handke and sentenced him to fifteen years imprisonment: seven were to be spent in solitary confinement.